corygshava/python_autosync/README.md

 # python_autosync
-a python app that uses uploader premium to sync files in a folder to a remote source
+a python app that uses `uploader-premium` to sync files in a folder to a remote source

-basically it uses the uploader-premium's inbuilt API to not just upload files but to sync them accross the remote and local sources.
+basically it uses the `uploader-premium`'s inbuilt API to not just upload files but to sync them accross the remote and local sources. basically a bootleg git with no guardrails and instant push to production 😂.

 ## Requirements
 **required setup**